 For each hardware component, there is only one genMoore() method.
 It is called once per cycle, as the sensitivity list contains only the clock falling edge.
 This method computes the values of the Moore output ports. (variables that have the sc_out type).
 No register can be assigned in this method.
 Each output port can be assigned only once.
-No input port can be read in this method genMealy() methods separated gemealy() method for each output port).
+No input port can be read in this method genMealy() method

+For each hardware component, there is zero, one or several genMealy() methods (it can be useful to have one separated gemealy() method for each output port).
 These methods can be called several times per cycle.
 The sensitivity list can contain several input ports.
-This method computes the Mealy values of the ouput ports, using only the register values and the input ports values.
+This method computes the Mealy values of the output ports, using only the register values and the input ports values.
 No register can be assigned in this method.
 Each output port can be assigned only once.